rolandosorbelli/CV/README.md

 ### ~ Freelance Web Designer/Developer
 Portfolio: (www.rolandosorbelli.com)

-As a freelance Web Design and Developer I try to give the best service to my clients, designing handy and useful websites and developing them using HTML, CSS, jQuery and Wordpress.
+As a freelance Web Design and Developer I try to give the best service to my clients, designing and developing handy and useful websites using HTML, CSS, jQuery and Wordpress.

 ### ~ Web Development Intern, TWK Media Ltd (October 2016 - January 2017)